Random or Set Lengths? Problems, Benefits and Everything Else You Need to Know

 When installing random length timber, it means the following:

-You will need to cut the boards back to land on a fixing batten or decking joist or your timber can be end matched and joined off a fixing batten (see diagram):
+- You will need to cut the boards back to land on a fixing batten or decking joist unless your timber is end matched (see: WHAT IS END MATCHED TIMBER?).

-If you are using it as a T&G Cladding (Trendplank or Shou Sugi Ban) it is mostly supplied end matched (see: What is end matching?) which means you can join the boards off the fixing batten.
+- If you are using the random length timber as a tongue and groove cladding – for example, Trendplank or Shou Sugi Ban – it is usually supplied end matched.
+End matched tongue and groove profiles can be joined off a fixing batten, reducing the amount of waste.
 If your timber cladding is end matched you will see this listed on your quote.

-If you are using a click-in-batten system (Proplank) the battens can be end match and joined using Proplank joining clip.
-As not all Proplank projects are best suited to end matching Proplank is not supplied end matched as a standard option and is only supplied on request.
+- If you are using a click-in-batten system such as Proplank, the battens can be end matched and joined using the Proplank joining clip.
+As not all Proplank projects are best suited to end matching, Proplank is not supplied end matched as a standard option.
+End matching is supplied on request.
 If your Proplank battens are end matched you will see this listed on your quote.

 Other names for random lengths: Mixed lengths.